mbovijn/BTPog/README.md

 ## BTStats Module
 Shows the following information on-screen:
+#### Ground Time
-- Ground Time = time in seconds you spent on the ground.
+Time in seconds you spent on the ground.
+#### Air Time
-- Air Time = time in seconds you spent in the air i.e. when jumping/falling.
+Time in seconds you spent in the air i.e. when jumping/falling.
-- Dodge Double Tap Interval = time in seconds between two consecutive key presses that resulted in a dodge.
+#### Dodge Double Tap Interval
+Time in seconds between two consecutive key presses that resulted in a dodge.
-- Dodge Block Duration = time in seconds that you're blocked from dodging again after just having dodged.
+#### Dodge Block Duration
+Time in seconds that you're blocked from dodging again after just having dodged.
+#### Time Between Dodges
-- Time Between Dodges = time between the end of the last dodge (player landed), and the beginning of the next dodge.
+Time between the end of the last dodge (player landed), and the beginning of the next dodge.
+#### Tick Input Hit Rate
+This can be used to measure how effective you're able to bounce.
+In order to bounce, you need to jump on the exact tick that your character landed on the ground.
+So generally people do this by binding jump to the scroll wheel, as you're able to input jumps way faster like that.

+To use this, first change your scoll wheel bind as follows: `set input mousewheeldown jump | btpoginputtest`.
+Now, each time you jump with the scroll wheel, you'll see a stat such as for example `0.068 (5/73)`.
+This means that for a duration of 73 ticks, UT99 registered 5 jump inputs, with the first and last ticks (of those 73 ticks) being ticks with jump inputs.

+You'll want to strive to get this value to `1.000`.
+This can be done by:
+- Lowering your FPS with the command `fps <number>`.
+- Buying a mouse which allows you to "unlock" the scroll wheel.
+- Buying a mouse with a high polling rate.
+Generally bluetooth mice have a very low polling rate.
+Test this [here](https://www.clickspeedtester.com/mouse-polling-rate-checker/).

+Though, from my experience, even with a value `1.000`, bouncing would sometimes still not work.
+I don't know why..
+But lowering my FPS helped.

 | Command                                           | Description
 | ---                                               | ---
 | `!btpog stats`                                    | Toggles the on-screen stats on/off.
-| `!btpog stats debug`                              | Toggles debug logging of dodges on/off.
+| `!btpog stats debug`                              | Toggles debug logging for stats on/off.
 These can be found in your `UnrealTournament.log` file.

 ## BTCapLogger Module
 Logs some information each time a player caps.
 These logs can be found in the UT `Logs` folder.
 Example: